Get E-Book

 -> Response headers

--> web ReadableStream body
+-> web ReadableStream body when present

--> reader or Body mixin method
+-> reader or Body method

 -> JavaScript value